 As you evaluate information risks against corporate strategies and existing processes (if you have them), you’ll find great value in the ISO requirement of documentation and measurable processes.
-You’ll be able to create and record strategies that will both improve your security and improve the day-to-day function of your business.
+You’ll be able to create and record strategies that will improve your security and your business’s day-to-day function.

 Documentation will allow you to track timelines for IT system updates, anti-viruses, and applications.
 It will provide clear guidelines and accessibility permissions.

 The impact of the risks your company faces can be difficult to measure.
-Your ISO 27001 ISMS sets up a system that allows you to measure the effect of both potential and realized breaches so that you can create the most effective plan of action.
+Your ISO 27001 ISMS sets up a system that allows you to measure the effect of potential and realized breaches to create the most effective plan of action.

 Internal and external factors affect your company and the way your information is communicated.
-There are potential weak points that you many not have noticed before that could be the source of an extreme risk.
+There are potential weak points that you may not have noticed before that could be the source of extreme risk.
 Likewise, a risk that you have previously thought to be high-impact could prove otherwise.

 Knowing the risks you face is one thing, but knowing the impact they’ll have if they’re realized is what takes your business to the next level.
 Your resilience to attacks will increase because you’ll be able to put your best efforts toward the highest potential risk situations, and your staff will be trained on the effect their actions could have if they fail to follow security protocol.

 When you do experience a security breach, your system will help you measure the impact so that you can move through the incident with as little negative impact as possible.